neulab/InterpretEval/README.md

 - Set the `path_data` (path of training set), `datasets[-]` (dataset name), `model1` (the first model's name), `model2` (the second model's name), `resfiles[-]` (the paths of the results) in `run_task_ner.sh` according to your data.

+#### Note:
+- **More than two result files are required.**  Because comparative-diagnosis is to compare the strengths and weaknesses of the model architectures and pre-trained knowledge between two or more models, it is necessary to input as least two model results.

+- **The result file must include three columns of words, true-tags, and predicted-tags, separated by space.** If your result file is not in the required format, you can modify the function `read_data()` in file `tensorEvaluation-ner.py` to adaptive to your format.